microsoft/makecode-csp/content/unit-6/day-15/data-compression.md

 ### 5. Extension activity

-* If you finish early, students can read [Reduce the file size of your Word documents - Word]().
+* If you finish early, students can read <a href="/unit-6/day-15/reduce-file-size">Extension - Reduce the file size of your Word documents</a>.